Steak Oscar: an Indulgent Classic

 What exactly is Steak Oscar, and why is it such a fancy dish?

 Steak Oscar is a decadent dish featuring a tender steak (usually filet mignon) topped with asparagus, crab meat, and a rich béarnaise sauce.
-It's considered fancy because it combines high-end ingredients and requires a bit of culinary finesse, making it a special occasion meal rather than your average Tuesday night dinner, know what I mean?
+It's considered fancy because it combines high end ingredients and requires a bit of culinary finesse, making it a special occasion meal rather than your average Tuesday night dinner, know what I mean?

 Can I make Steak Oscar ahead of time, or is it best served immediately?

 While you can prep the components in advance (like the béarnaise sauce and chopping the asparagus), Steak Oscar is really best served immediately after assembling.
 The steak is at its peak when freshly cooked, and the béarnaise can separate if it sits too long.
-Think of it like a soufflé - timing is everything for that perfect, impressive result!

 What's the best way to cook the steak for Steak Oscar?
 Should I grill it, pan-sear it, or something else?

 Pan-searing the steak in a cast iron skillet is a fantastic way to achieve a beautiful crust and even cooking.
 Start with a hot pan and a little oil, then add butter towards the end to baste the steak for extra flavour.
 Of course, grilling is also a great option, giving that lovely smoky flavour.
-Either way, remember to use a meat thermometer to ensure it's cooked to your desired doneness - nobody wants an overcooked steak!

 I'm not a huge fan of crab.
 Can I substitute something else in my Steak Oscar?